 If I export a file how does the software know whether the budget file is Current, Next Years', or Next Year +1 when importing the file?

-The system assigns an export file an ID number: When the file is imported the system will use that file ID number to put the budget in the correct year.
+The software assigns an export file an ID number: When the file is imported the software will use that file ID number to put the budget in the correct year.
 Please note: the year is based on your current accounting period.